 Now it is time to start your social media content plan and put your planned posts into your editorial calendar.
-I myself use Google Calendar for that but there are lots of other options out there (here are a few free templates and examples).
+I myself use Google Calendar for that but there are lots of other options out there (here is a great 2020 template as an example from CoSchedule).
 But in the end, you should end up with an overview of what type of content you’re posting where and when.

 The plan is also a great way to make sure you spread the different types of content evenly.
 You don’t want to end up having all your promotional posts appearing back to back.
 It also helps you plan when to re-share old blog posts.

 Instagram in particular has some great options for planning content in advance.
 As a highly visual platform, you want to ensure your grid looks polished and professional.
 Tools such as Planoly and Later allow you to plan out your content and see what it looks like ahead of time.

 To get everything done consistently, allocate a fixed time every week or month to prepare and schedule your social media posts.
 Believe me, it will take less and less time the more often you use your editorial calendar.